President and CEO, BH Media Group

-American Press Institute Chairman
+Chairman, American Press Institute

-Vice President and COO, Lee Enterprises
+President and Chief Executive Officer, Lee Enterprises

 Kevin began his career with Lee in 1986 as an advertising sales representative in his hometown of Kewanee, Illinois.
 He advanced to sales positions in Helena, Butte and Billings, Montana, before moving to Chicago as Lee’s national sales manager for corporate sales and marketing.
 In 1995, he joined the Lincoln Journal Star as advertising manager, where he served three years before becoming general manager at the Missoulian in Missoula, Montana, in 1998.
 In 2000, he advanced to publisher of The Bismarck Tribune in Bismarck, North Dakota, where he guided the newspaper to the 2001 Lee President’s Award for Enterprise of the Year.
 In 2002, he was appointed vice president for sales and marketing, and in November 2004 he became a vice president for publishing, with responsibility for 13 newspapers, also serving as publisher of The Times in Northwest Indiana.
 In 2005, Suburban Newspapers of America honored The Times as Newspaper of the Year.